 Serves 6-8 depending on container size and/or cookie cutter size.

 - Unflavored gelatin

 - Sweetened condensed milk

 - Watermelon gelatin

 Spray dessert cups or an 8×8 or 9×13 glass baking dish with cooking spray.
 Set aside.

 Boil six cups of water and keep on low.

-Prepare the cherry Jello as directed, adding two extra packages of unflavored gelatin.
+Prepare the cherry gelatin as directed, adding two extra packages of unflavored gelatin.

-Pour the first layer of cherry Jello into your dessert cups or your prepared dish.
+Pour the first layer of cherry gelatin into your dessert cups or your prepared dish.
 Allow it to set in the refrigerator for one hour.

 Prepare the white gelatin layer by combining two packages of unflavored gelatin with one cup of cold water.
 Mix the sweetened condensed milk with one cup of boiling water and combine with the gelatin mixture.